 (see article below for more info)

-The Warrenton 4th of July parade is back this year!
-The parade will occur on Sunday, July 4, at 3 p.m.
-The parade will follow a route along Main Street from First to Ninth, ending at the Warrenton Grade School.
+The parade will occur on Tuesday, July 4, at 3 p.m.
+The parade, coordinated by Spruce Up Warrenton, will follow a route along Main Avenue from First to Ninth, turning west on Ninth to Cedar and ending at the Warrenton Grade School.

-Interested businesses, organizations and individuals are welcome to apply to have an entry in the parade by picking up an application at Warrenton City Hall, the Astoria-Warrenton Chamber (or click here to download).
+Interested businesses, organizations and individuals are welcome to apply to have an entry in the parade by filling out the application at this link.

 Businesses collaborate to fund public display in Astoria.

 The show will go on!
-The Astoria-Warrenton Area Chamber of Commerce, Hyak Tongue Point, Van Dusen Beverages, Ohana Media Group and nearly 20 local corporate partners are planning to hold the annual 4th of July fireworks display.
-The fireworks will be shot from a barge in the river near downtown Astoria to provide a multitude of great vantage points for spectators to enjoy the show from a safe social distance.
+More than TWENTY corporate partners and individuals have joined forces once again to hold the annual 4th of July fireworks display.
+The fireworks will be shot from a barge in the river near downtown Astoria to provide a multitude of great vantage points for spectators to enjoy the show from a safe distance.

 With the continued leadership from Bob Dorn of Hyak Tongue Point and Willis Van Dusen of Van Dusen Beverages, the fireworks display and related expenses are completely paid for by business contributions.
-They raised funds for a bigger show than we have ever had in Astoria.
+In recent years, they raised funds for a bigger show than we have ever had in Astoria and the 2023 show will be just as grand.

-“Our goal is to celebrate our community with this long-standing and beloved tradition to help return to some semblance of normalcy while keeping the public safe,” said Bob Dorn.
+“Our goal is to celebrate our community with this long-standing and beloved tradition,” said Bob Dorn.

-On Sunday, July 4, the show will be launched from a barge and will begin at 10 p.m.
+On Tuesday, July 4, 2023 the show will be launched from a barge and will begin at 10 p.m.
 The display this year will be larger and higher than ever before to allow viewing from a larger area of town to avoid crowding along the Riverwalk.
-Ohana Media Group will be simulcasting patriotic music during the display on FM stations: Eagle 103.9, 102.3 KCRX and Clammy 99.7.
+Ohana Media Group will be simulcasting patriotic music during the display on Eagle Country 103.9 FM.

 We encourage our community to continue to find safe ways to celebrate Independence Day this year and look to skies with us on the 4th of July.